 If your company is part of an international business, you might also want to leverage Singapore’s Double Taxation Agreements (DTAs).
 They’ll save you from paying corporate taxes across multiple countries at the same time.

 From the look of things, there’s a broad array of factors to consider when it comes to setting up a company in Singapore.
 In the end, you can expect to pay not only for business name registration and company incorporation, but also for the accompanying business licenses, company stamps, corporate bank accounts, office premises, plus compliance filing (tax filing, AGM reports, annual returns filing, etc.)

 The total cost here could span thousands of dollars every year.
-Or, you could cleverly save yourself the trouble and all the extra expenses by working with a seasoned corporate services provider like WealthBridge.
+Or, you could cleverly save yourself the trouble and all the extra expenses by working with a seasoned corporate services, company registration services and Singapore company incorporation provider like WealthBridge.